 Creating your membership is an exciting time.
 You are ready to put your expertise out there for the enrichment of others.
 Sharing your knowledge with your members can be so rewarding, both personally and financially.
+Yes, there are ways to monetize your community!

 Keep in mind, though, when you create a membership site, certain expectations go along with it.
 You can read more about these expectations in our blog, What It Really Means to Have Members.
 However, one thing that members expect is that you will continue to improve upon your offering.